The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 Here too, the order of the averaging operators does not play any role.

-In the deep atmosphere will
+In the deep atmosphere,

 \[ \begin{align} \newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k + \frac{1}{2})} = \frac{1}{2}\left(\sum_{e\in c}\frac{A_{e, k}d_{e, k}}{2V_{c, k}}J_{e, k}^{(1)}u_{e, k}^{(2)} + \sum_{e\in c}\frac{A_{e, k + 1}d_{e, k + 1}}{2V_{c, k + 1}}J_{e, k + 1}^{(1)}u_{e, k + 1}^{(2)}\right). \end{align} \]